 - Fits a variety of head shapes well

 It’s not often that a bike helmet will put a smile on a kids face, but with Melon, the smiles came quickly.
-A newbie in the helmet world, Melon helmets are based out of Germany and have recently been introduced to the US.
+Melon helmets are based out of Germany and have recently been introduced to the US.
 With multiple European awards under their belts, including the 2013 Eurobike IF Award, the 2014 Swiss EMPA Test and the 2014 Red Dot Award for product design, there is certainly a lot to love about Melon helmets.

 Packed with numerous safety and comfort features, Melon helmets perform as good as they look.
 Starting on the inside, Melon tackles the inevitable sweat problem with skate-style helmets by added air channels in the foam, that allow air to circulate between the vents.
 To draw sweat away from the skin, they added Coolmax® pads with sealed edged to inhibit seat dripping.
 The helmet is also constructed with in-mold foam technologies, versus hardshell, which greatly decreases the weight of the helmet.
 To protect the exposed foam along the front and rear edges of the foam, each Melon also has a sturdy EPS protective layer.

 To ensure their helmets stay in place, Melon incorporated a dial-adjust internal cage as well as locking sliders.
 A Fidlock® magnetic buckle makes buckling and un-buckling quick and easy, while the soft chin pad increases comfort.